LearnUp recommended reading.

-Even though the books recommended below focus on children diagnosed with dyslexia, they are excellent primers on understanding and helping all struggling readers.
+The books recommended below focus on children diagnosed with dyslexia, however, they are excellent primers on understanding and helping all struggling readers.

 - Overcoming Dyslexia Dr. Sally Shawitz.
 Dr. Shaywitz’s research and her recommendations for teaching children living with dyslexia how to read is fundamental to our success as a reading program.